temesgen22/user_onbording/README.md

 ## User Onboarding Integration API

-A minimal FastAPI service that accepts HR user data via webhook, enriches it with Okta data fetched from Okta's API, stores it in-memory, and serves the enriched user via an API.
+A minimal FastAPI service that accepts HR user data via webhook, enriches it with Okta data fetched from Okta's API, stores it (in-memory or Redis), and serves the enriched user via an API.

 ### Endpoints